Preliminary results show lead for ruling Socialists in Albania

 "There is no justification for interrupting the process due to the lack of counters.
 Tired counters and / or commissioners should be replaced immediately.”

-The count follows a tense election campaign and several incidents on election day including a knife attack on a police officer at a polling station in the town of Puke and a threat to burn the ballot boxes at one polling station in Fier.
-Two people carrying envelopes of cash were arrested for vote buying.
+The count follows a tense election campaign and several incidents on election day, including a knife attack on a police officer at a polling station in the town of Puke and a threat to burn the ballot boxes at one polling station in Fier.
+Two people carrying envelopes of cash were arrested for vote-buying.

 The events on election day followed two shootings of party activists in the week before the election, one which resulted in the death of a Socialist Party activist.
 There were several other physical confrontations between rival supporters of the main parties earlier in the campaign.